 “I was going down there to Hong Kong once a month for a while for an open mic, but I started thinking why a city like Shenzhen didn’t have something like this.
 I did a bit of research and found out that people had tried to do one-off shows every now and then, but there wasn’t any sort of stable organization that the comedians can count on being there.”

 Looking around the open mic show that evening, the scene seemed well developed.
 Mr. Ryan was laidback as the venue gradually filled up with regulars who greeted him as they passed us at the bar.
 There was a relaxed vibe and everyone seemed comfortable in their own skin.
 In the very beginning, as Mr. Ryan recalls, it was somewhat more hectic.

 “Back in 2016.
 Our first show was Cinco De Mayo in Frankie’s, Nanshan actually, and they gave us the opportunity to use that space.
 It was a free show and so everyone was really excited for comedy and it was Cinco De Mayo so it was some party.
-That day that had to be around a hundred people.
+That day had to be around a hundred people.
 The crowd was kind of like a wild animal that night.
 So we learned.
 We got to control the crowd a little bit.”

 Like any good comic, SZN COMEDY took some pointers from that first show and made some adjustments.
 Mr. Ryan found it made a big difference.

 “We started selling tickets to the show in advance so people started becoming a bit more invested in the show.
 They are not going to just laugh when they are supposed to laugh, but they are not going to just be on their phones all show, because they paid to be there.”